thoughtworks-jumpstart/guides/docs/frontend-web-development/react-testing-library.md

 ## Testing API

 Is common for react app to be interacting with web server outside of the app.
-Testing this interaction is good but we want to limit it to the bare minimum, this is due to cost and stability.
+Testing this interaction is good, but we want to limit it to the bare minimum, this is due to cost and stability.
-We usually do this on a seperate End to End test.
+We usually do this on a separate End to End test.

 So we want to mock our API.
 We can use another package to help use.